jarrodmky/PracticeEngine/README.md

 # SimulacraEngine

 A framework for making simple 3D games.
 Currently uses Direct3D 11 to render simple shapes and particle simulations.
 Features a templatized math library; '.bmp', '.csv' and '.json' file I/O; and a plethora of graphics wrappers.
-Hopes to one day be API agnostic with support for D3D12, OpenGL and/or Vulcan.
+Hopes to one day be API agnostic with support for OpenGL and/or Vulkan.

 B.N: Some parts of the framework utilize DirectXTK, tinyXML and AssImp libraries.